-august 29, 2022 To: Jown of Haraduse From: haurie Noble and Jim Malely L9 Regarding: Journ of Paradise Sewer Project Pro Report AUG 2 9 2022 Rubles Information There needs to be a veryparcessille public forum of information regarding the Town of Paradise Sewer Project.
-Very few people have participated and know of plans to date regarding this immense $1 \prec$ project.
-Que Flamengo could be a group to widely dessemenate information.
-These are numerous and moves forwarde Residents should have opportunity for impet.
-Water retention the are hearing from individuals a very strong concern regarding grey water and storm water retention Both have been a significant part of Paraduses ground water for many decades.
-The installation of stomal lightsocreconfiguring the intersection atteat the top of clarke Road directed storm water runoff 2 - (to be diverted from the triangle between Degualf Rd and Clark.
-Trees on that property died over the course of a couple of years.
-They were cut off from their supply of water.
-Aststreets Throughout town are repaired and upgraded will the otrom drains remet immediatly run of the ridge or be directed to conthment basins ?
-What are the details of all the plans?
-Future Econonic Bevelopmont/ Commercial Developmond) is on hold untila sever system is in place.
+august 29, 2022 Jo: Jown of Haraduse from: haurie Noble and fim Malely Regarding: Journ of Paradise Sewer Project Project Report AUG 2 9 2022 Rublic Information There needs to be a very accessible public forum of information regarding the town of Paradise Server project.
+Very few people have participated and know of plans to date regarding this immense $1 \prec$ project Que Flamengo could be a group to widely dessemenate information.
+There are numerous and very complex issues to deal with as the project, moves forward, Residents should have opportunity for imput.
+Water retention the are hearing from individuals a very strong concern regarding grey water and storm water retention Both have been a significant part of Paradises ground water for many decades.
+The installation of signal lightsocreconfiguring the intersection atteat 2 🛋 to be diverted from the triangle between Deyray Rd and Clark.
+Ires on that property died over the course of a couple of years.
+They were cut off from their Supply of water.
+Will the strom drains stored in mediatly sun of the ridge or be directed to catchment basins 3 What are the details of all the plans?
+Future Economic Sevelopment Commercial Development) is on hold untila sever system is in place.
 What is the time line for installation of the system including connection to west of Chico Sewage treatment Plant?
-How does it first in with rebuilds and repairing of
+How does it first in with rebuilds and repairing of roadways?

 Cal Poly water/design ideas presented by students in Spring of 2019 should by revisited.
 The had some good ideas -how to deal with terrain elevations as an example.
-Santa Cruz converting from septictanks to server system - abandoned tank -> senk holes - legal disclosures for property sales - Jown of Paradise policy - need to dealt with.
-5 -Davis Sewer Issues having to clean intentionally Blank
+Santa Cruz converting from septicitants to sower system - abandoned tank-senk holes - legal disclosures for property sales - Jown of Paradise policy-need to dealt with.
+5 -Davis + Sewer Issues having to clean to keep supter moving.
+6 intentionally.
+Blank

-Prought issues need to be considered.
-This is not just in Paradise, in Buttle County, in the western states in north america it is a grobal world wide issue & needs to be dealt with Now.
+Drought ssues need to be considered.
+This is not just in Paradise, in Buttle County, in the western states in north america it is a grobal world wide issue & needs to be dealt with now.

-Water added to make the server system flow clear to the sacramento Piver area the treatment plant is passibly inappropriate be it fresh potable water added or grey water.
+Water added to make the server System flow clear to the sacramento Piver area of treatment plant is passibly inappropriate be it fresh potable water added or grey wate